henriquecomp/gitSqlServer/README.md

-# Project Title

-One Paragraph of project description goes here
+# GIT SQLSERVER Workaround

+It's a small piece of code to track changes on SQL Server objects and commit into GIT.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, and if you are satisfect install it on your server.

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need:
+* SQL Server Management Studio
+* Visual Studio
+* NET Framework 4.6.1
+* A basic knowledge of SQL Server

 ```
 Give examples